 Student class, we might specify that two

 Student objects are equal if they have the same ID numbers.
-We would then be tempted to write a new method definition for
+We would then write a new method definition for

-bono2 we could get a result of true, since the student IDs match.
+bono1.equals(bono2) we will get a result of true, since the student IDs match.

 One catch of working with

 Student.
-The reason why will become more clear in a later lesson, when we introduce the
+The reason why will become more clear in the next lesson, when we introduce the

-Student with the as keyword.
-Then we compare the converted student’s ID (
+(Student) toBeCompared.
+Then we compare the converted student’s ID

 When you test for equality, you look at two different objects and compare some aspect of them to each other.